 The event went smoothly although we had to change a few things as the day went along

 to fit in with everything else that was taking place at the Aviation Centre.
 It was challenging work but great fun making sure the event was a success.
 Everyone had a wonderful time and as many will testify Erik and Tish are nice approachable people and so

 easy to get on with.
 During their time in the East Kirkby area they unselfishly spent time with everyone and gladly signed autographs etc. One thing we didn’t realise until later in day was that Erik had been

 asking people to donate to Emma’s Charity when he autographed motorcycles and memorabilia.
 Our friends, Karen and Shabana, who were looking after T-shirt sales for us, kept a separate record of these extra donations and they amounted to £80.

 The amount raised at the event was £1,855.00.
 On the 1st June, we posted a cheque for this amount to the Papworth Hospital charity office.
 It was cashed on the 12th June.

-As of 2nd October, the amount raised for Emma’s Charity through Em's Day 2017 now stands at £2,200.00 + £25.00 Gift Aid.
+The total amount raised for Emma’s Charity through Em's Day 2017 was £2,200.00 + £25.00 Gift Aid.